MovingBlocks/Terasology/README.markdown

 * [Machines](https://github.com/Terasology/Machines) - machine infrastructure library module
 * [Malicious](https://github.com/Terasology/Malicious) - a series of module security tests to check that modules cannot do naughty things when running
 * [ManualLabor](https://github.com/Terasology/ManualLabor) - tools and logic for manual labor (digging, chopping, etc)
+* [MarcinScIncubator](https://github.com/Terasology/MarcinScIncubator) - parking lot for tools used in @MarcinSc's many modules without a more explicit home yet
 * [MarkovChains](https://github.com/Terasology/MarkovChains) - Library module with some pseudo random math stuff
 * [MasterOfOreon](https://github.com/Terasology/MasterOfOreon) - Master the Oreons, or others like them, from the throne-world of the Ancients!
 A menu command system, default show/hide key 'O'
 * [Maze](https://github.com/Terasology/Maze) - a maze generator.
 Right-click with the provided maze tool on one block then again on another and a maze will generate between the two points (in multiple layers if the area is tall enough)